 How will lenders assess my income?

-It’s first important to understand that no two lenders will use identical assessment criteria to work out your income figure for the purposes of calculating how much you can borrow.
-Additionally, some lenders have very rigid underwriting criteria, while others – particularly more specialist lending companies – may be more flexible.
-However, there are some common factors in how lenders tend to assess mortgage applications from self-employed applicants, and it usually varies depending on the exact nature of your employment.
-Typical approaches include:
+No two lenders will use identical assessment criteria to work out your income figure.
+Some lenders have rigid underwriting criteria, while others may be more flexible.
+However, there are some common factors in how lenders tend to assess mortgage applications from self-employed applicants:

-If your self-employed trading basis is as a member of a partnership, then lenders will usually assess income based on your full trading accounts (as with sole traders) but also be taking into account the percentage of your stake in the partnership.
+If your self-employed trading basis is as a member of a partnership, then lenders may assess income based on your full trading accounts (as with sole traders).
+They may also take into account the percentage of your stake in the partnership.

-Similar to sole trader mortgages, lenders will take account of how long you have been a contractor for, and usually will want to see your accounts and/or SA302 calculations from HMRC.
-However, it’s common practice for some more specialist lenders to calculate an income figure based on the day rate as shown on your current contract, usually based on an assumption of working five days a week, over 48 weeks in the year (taking holidays into account).
+Like sole trader mortgages, lenders will consider how long you have been a contractor and may want to see your accounts and/or SA302 calculations from HMRC.
+However, it’s common for specialist lenders to calculate an income figure based on the day rate shown on your current contract.
+This is usually based on an assumption of working five days a week, over 48 weeks in the year (taking holidays into account).

-If you work for a contractor that is registered under HMRC’s Construction Industry Scheme (CIS), you may find different lenders have different approaches to calculating income and affordability, with many assessing on a case-by-case basis.
-Typically, however, lenders will ask to see three to six months’ worth of payslips and calculate annual income based on the gross payments shown, also taking into account how long you have been working with the same contractor, or within the same industry.
+If you work for a contractor registered under HMRC’s Construction Industry Scheme (CIS), you may find lenders have different approaches to calculating income and affordability, with many assessing on a case-by-case basis.
+Typically, however, lenders will ask to see three to six months’ worth of payslips and calculate annual income based on the gross payments shown.
+They will also consider how long you have been working with the same contractor, or in the same industry.